 This post may contain affiliate links.
 All opinions shared are my own.
 As an Amazon Associate I earn from qualifying purchases.
 Click to view our full disclosure.

 Interested in improving your movement during exercise and in daily life?
-Increase the range of motion in your hips with these 15 hip opening stretches!
-It can help improve daily functional movements, reduce low back pain, and improve knee function as well.
+Increase the range of motion in your hips with these 15 hip stretches for running!
+The stretches can help improve daily functional movements, reduce low back pain, and improve knee function as well.

 Want to move better and feel great?
 Of course we do!
-But sometimes moving better and feeling better can be a challenge, especially if we have daily movement patterns (or lack of movement patterns, like sitting) that create tightness in our bodies, especially our hips.
+But sometimes moving better and feeling better can be a challenge, especially if we have daily movement patterns that create tightness in our bodies, especially our hips.
+A sedentary lifestyle can cause hip pain as well because of the lack of movement patterns in our routine – like sitting.
+Lots of runners deal with hip tightness due to the demand they put on their body as well.

-Whether you’re a fitness buff or you’re completely new to working out, addressing range of motion in your hips can help to make exercise a little easier and more enjoyable, as well as improve your joint functioning throughout your body, including your knees.
+The good news is that by addressing range of motion in your hips, you can help make exercise a little easier and more enjoyable, reduce your risk of injury, and improve your joint functioning throughout your body, including your knees.

 What are hip openers?